RockefellerArchiveCenter/docs-guide/add-content.md

 * The title in the config file should match the title in `index.md`, for example “Collection Policy” or “Guide to Processing Collections”.
 * Designate the documentation as private using `public: false` until it has been approved for public access by the Director of Archives and President.

-## Optional Elements for Longer Documentation

-* Documentation files (in addition to `index.md`).
-* Description.
-1-2 sentences summarizing what the documentation is and any additional contextual information on `index.md`.

 ### Multiple Documentation Files

 More complicated documentation might be more appropriately split into multiple files, which will translate into a corresponding number of web pages.
 In deciding how to divide the documentation, structure and present the content in a way that enhances navigation and use.